DonAdam2/webpack-react-boilerplate/README.md

 - Any of the following errors:
   1. Linting errors.
   2. Code format errors (because of [prettier](https://prettier.io/))

+### `yarn run docker-start`
+Used by docker to start the development server in a container.

 ### `yarn run build`